 Finding a car loan as an international student can be particularly tough: You likely can’t meet the income, credit or permanent resident requirements for most lenders.
 Luckily there are a few lenders out there like Boro that specialize in financing for people in your situation.

-Compare rates at the same term.
+- Compare rates at the same term.
 Comparing APRs at different terms doesn’t tell you much about the cost.
 A longer-term loan with a low APR might actually be cheaper than a higher-APR short-term loan.

-Research options with your cosigner.
+- Research options with your cosigner.
 If your cosigner has more experience with financing, they might be able to help you spot a good deal.

-Factor in fees.
+- Factor in fees.
 While APR typically includes fees, considering them separately can tell you how much you need to pay upfront.

-Consider your student loan repayments.
+- Consider your student loan repayments.
 Chances are you won’t have your car loan paid off by graduation.
 Consider your student loan repayments when budgeting for your car loan.

-Ask about features.
+- Ask about features.
 Some car loan providers might offer features that sweeten the deal, like online account management, a car-buying service to help you find your car or discounts on other products and services.

-Transportation alternatives for college students
+What are transportation alternatives for college students?

-Public transportation.
+- Public transportation.
 Taking the bus or train might not be as much of a hassle as you think — and most will lead to campus if you live in a college town.
 Plus it’ll give you extra time to do readings or cram for a test last-minute.

-Car pooling.
+- Car pooling.
 Got a friend (or friends) who already have a car?
 Consider tagging along with them instead of buying a car.
 You might want to offer to pay for gas to avoid over-staying your welcome.

-Ride-sharing.
+- Ride-sharing.
 Getting around with Lyft or Uber might actually be less expensive than buying a car, especially if you only occasionally go long distances.

-Bikes and scooters.
+- Bikes and scooters.
 These smaller, less-expensive vehicles can help you get around campus and nearby areas on the cheap.
 Plus if you bike most places, you won’t have to pay for gas.
 Many cities with college towns also have bikes and scooters that you can rent by the hour.

 You might have trouble getting a car loan on your own while you’re still in college.
 But it’s not totally impossible.
 By working with a lender that accepts students or allows you to apply with a cosigner, you could be on the road with a new set of wheels in no time.